 The last few months have been hectic but highly productive for the SkyHopper project, and there are several news that will be presented in greater details in the next newsletter and in a major website update.
 In the meantime, a brief preview of the key highlights:

 The SkyHopper and the Australian Space Eye teams joined forces to develop a unified mission concept for Australia’s first space telescope.
 The combined SkyHopper CubeSat project has an expanded and stronger science case that includes new ambitious planetary science and extragalactic observations, in particular the first high-precision measurement of the unresolved infrared background radiation produced by stars and galaxies during the first billion years after the Big Bang.
 As a result our team membership has grown significantly at the national level, while at the same team we have established new international collaborations.

-SkyHopper’s German CoInvestigators Jochen Greiner (MPE) and Sylvio Klose (TLS) have been awarded approximately 120,000 AUD (80,000 EUR) to build a prototype of a key component of SkyHopper’s camera that will allow to acquire images simultaneously in four colors.
+SkyHopper’s German CoInvestigators Sylvio Klose (TLS) and Jochen Greiner (MPE) have been awarded more than 1,200,000 AUD (780,000 EUR) to develop the technology at the base of a key component of SkyHopper’s camera that will allow to acquire images simultaneously in four colors.